 University of Colorado Boulder Policies

 Both students and faculty are responsible for maintaining an appropriate learning environment in all instructional settings, whether in person, remote or online.
 Those who fail to adhere to such behavioral standards may be subject to discipline.
 Professional courtesy and sensitivity are especially important with respect to individuals and topics dealing with race, color, national origin, sex, pregnancy, age, disability, creed, religion, sexual orientation, gender identity, gender expression, veteran status, political affiliation or political philosophy.
-For more information, see the policies on classroom behavior and the Student Code of Conduct.
+For more information, see the policies on classroom behavior and the Student Conduct & Conflict Resolution policies.

 Requirements for COVID-19

-As of Aug.
-13, 2021, CU Boulder has returned to requiring masks in classrooms and laboratories regardless of vaccination status.
-This requirement is a temporary precaution during the delta surge to supplement CU Boulder’s COVID-19 vaccine requirement.
+CU Boulder currently requires masks in classrooms and laboratories regardless of vaccination status.
+This requirement is a precaution to supplement CU Boulder’s COVID-19 vaccine requirement.
 Exemptions include individuals who cannot medically tolerate a face covering, as well as those who are hearing-impaired or otherwise disabled or who are communicating with someone who is hearing-impaired or otherwise disabled and where the ability to see the mouth is essential to communication.
 If you qualify for a mask-related accommodation, please follow the steps in the “Accommodation for Disabilities” statement on this syllabus.
 In addition, vaccinated instructional faculty who are engaged in an indoor instructional activity and are separated by at least 6 feet from the nearest person are exempt from wearing masks if they so choose.

 Accommodation For Disabilities